 One of the key aims of the Review is to address the lack of scholarly space and attention that is sometimes given to Global South, Indigenous, LGBTQQIP2SAA and junior scholars in environmental rights publishing and to ensure greater access to environmental rights scholarship.
 The Review is entirely free and its editors are committed to finding new and innovative ways to ensure accessibility, especially for those without easy access to formal academic resources.
 While the first two issues will be published in English, in time the Review aims to develop the necessary infrastructure to publish in a range of languages.

-The Review will officially launch in Spring 2023 and we are delighted to invite contributions for the Review’s inaugural issue.
+The Review will officially launch in Spring 2023.

 Contributions should be between 6,000 and 8,000 words.
 We also invite opinion pieces by scholars, practitioners, activists, defenders and policy-makers on the same subject, of no more than 4,000 words.
-In addition, we welcome images, art works and other original creations.
+In addition, we welcome images, art works, discussion pieces, debates, interviews and other original creations.

 The Review is committed to ensuring gender and geographical diversity.

 Abstracts should be sent to email@example.com

 Chief Editor: Irene Antonopoulos, Royal Holloway, University of London

 Jean-Pierre Gauci, Arthur Watts Senior Fellow and Director of Training, BIICL